satish-pati/Prithvi_Marg/README.md

   - Designed and developed **Dry and Wet Waste Sort** and the **Endangered Species** mini-game.
   - Led the integration of the entire project.
   - Resolved merge conflicts on GitHub and ensured smooth team collaboration.
+  - Helped team members with doubts and solving errors in GitHub.

 - **Binnu**:
   - Created the **Hard Level Mirror Maze** and **Renewable Jump** mini-game.